 A friend may have been your work place mate who, after quitting from the same company, still keeps in touch and lends his time on weekends for a jolly mug of butterbeer.

-Then again, friendship is as complicated as any intimate relationship.
+Then again, friendship is as complicated as an intimate relationship.

 What seems to be a thin lining between friends and colleagues is often blurry and other times overlap.
-But it’s just that: seems to be thin.
+But it’s just that: seems to be.

 Re-evaluating the situation can definitely resolve the blur; increase the division – highly differentiated.